richiam16/matrix_ag/README.md

 ![copper_aqua](figures/0_M.jpg?raw=true)
 ![atomic_graph](figures/cu_m.png?raw=true)

-This graph is specif for a certain atom in a defined oxidation state.
+This graph is specific for a certain atom in a defined oxidation state.
 The script AG.py contains two classes: Ag and CP, the first is to fully represent the atomic graph of an atom and the second represents the critical points within an atom.
 The main() function of this script will create an Ag object that will have a square matrix of # of vertices with the values of $\nabla^2 \rho (r)$ of the connected edges.
 This script is called from terminal by:

 python AG.py PATH_OF_AGPVIZ (Individual file)